-- i) The Scheme may borrow up to 10% of its net asset value from an Approved Bank, and - ii) Through the use of derivatives.
+- (a) The Scheme may borrow up to 10% of its net asset value from an Approved Bank, and; - (b) Through the use of derivatives.
 Any exposure by the Scheme through the use of derivatives must be covered by cash or readily realisable assets held by the Scheme.
-Restrictions on the use of derivatives are outlined in the Investment Objective and Policy in Appendix 1 and detailed in the Investment and Borrowing Powers in Paragraphs 3 and 4.
+Restrictions on the use of derivatives are outlined in the Investment Objective and Policy and detailed in the Investment and Borrowing Powers.